-- Hs 435 American Reconstruction 5 credits Political, social and economic aspects in the post-Civil War Reconstruction of the United States.
-Prerequisite: Hs 335. - Hs 437 The Progressive Movement 5 credits An American political and social phenomenon.
-Prerequisite: Hs 337. - Hs 451 Pre-Columbian America 5 credits Mayan, Aztec, Incan and other civilizations in subsequent Latin America.
-Prerequisite: Hs 351 or 353 or 355 or 357 or 359. - Hs 453 Colonial Institutions in Latin America 5 credits Various aspects, political, social, economic and religious.
-Prerequisite: Hs 351 or 353 or 355 357 or 359. - Hs 462 English Reformation 5 credits Analysis of the many aspects of the Act of State from the King's "Great Matter" through the Elizabethan Settlement.
-Prerequisite: Hs 362. - Hs 464 Puritans and Parliament-Men 5 credits Crises of the 17th Century English church and state.
-Prerequisite: Hs 363. - Hs 479 Problems in Modern Asian Revolution 5 credits Historical, political and social theory of Marxism from the origins to the present, in Europe, Asia and the Americas.
-Prerequisite: Hs 313 or 315 or 373 or 381. - Hs 480 Problemes in Chinese Intellectual 5 credits History Chinese philosophy, religious thought, political doctrine and historiography.
-Prerequisite: Hs.
-381 or 382.
-Hs 491 Special Topics 1-5 credits Hs 492 Special Topics 1-5 credits Hs 493 Special Topics 1-5 credits - Hs 494Seminar5 creditsHs 495Seminar5 creditsHs 496Seminar5 credits - Hs 497 Independent Study 1-5 credits Hs 498 Independent Study 1-5 credits Private studies by arrangement with approval of department chairman.
-Prerequisite: Completion of 300-series courses in related areas. - Hs 499 Senior Seminar 5 credits Specially directed projects in research and composition.
+Hs 435 American Civil W /ar ar nd Reconstr uction 5 cre edits

+economic

+American Civil W ar an d Reconstru uction.

+Hs 437 The Progressive Movement 5 credits

+An American political and social phenomenon.

+Prerequisite: Hs 337.

+Hs 451 Pre-Columbian America 5 credits

+Mayan, Aztec, Incan and other civilizations in subsequent Latin America.
+Prerequisite: Hs 351 or 353

+or 355 or 357 or 359.

+Hs 453 Colonial Institutions in Latin America 5 credits Various aspects, political, social, economic and religious.
+Prerequisite: Hs 351 or 353 or 355, 357 or 359.

+Hs 462 English Reformation 5 credits Analysis of the many aspects of the Act of State from the King's "Great Matter" through the Elizabethan Settlement.
+Prerequisite: Hs 362.

+Hs 464 Puritans and Parliament - Men 5 credits Crises of the 17th Century English church and state.
+Prerequisite: Hs 363.

+Problems and forces in selected examples of Asian nations in the 20th Century, especially of circumstances, leaders, tactics and doctrines of revolutionary groups in China, Viet Nam and Indonesia.

+Hs 491 Special Topics 1-5 credits

+Hs 492 Special Topics 1-5 credits

+Hs 493 Special Topics 1-5 credits

+Hs 494 Seminar 5 credits

+Hs 495 Seminar 5 credits

+Hs 496 Seminar 5 credits

+Hs 497 Independent Study 1-5 cre

+Hs 498 Independent Study 1-5 cr edits

+Private studies by arrangement with approve al of

+department chairman.
+Prerequisite: Completic

+Hs 499 Senior Seminar 5 credits Specially directed projects in research and composition.
 Limited to seniors in Arts and Sciences.
 Prerequisites: Hs 200 and at least one course in the 400 series.

+writers.

-Graduate Courses Hs 500 Historical Methodology 5 credits Hs 501 Historiography I 5 credits Historiography II Hs 502 5 credits I. Antiquity to the Enlightenment.
-Analysis of the theses and techniques of the major historians from Herodotus to Gibbon.
-II.
-The Enlightenment to the present.
-Gibbon to contemporary historians.
+Hs 500 Historical Methodology

+Hs 501 Historiography 5 credits Analysis of the ideas and techniques of selected major historians, from Herodotus to contemporary

 Hs 505 Medieval History 5 credits Studies in Medieval history and culture.

 Hs 507 Renaissance and Reformation 5 credits Studies in the cultural and religious history of Europe from the 14th through the 17th centuries.

 Hs 512 Early Modern Europe 5 credits From the Renaissance through the Enlightenment.

-Revolutionary Europe Hs 513 5 credits Studies in continental revolutions at the end of the 18th and during the first half of the 19th centuries.
-United States - Colonial Hs 531 5 credits The British colonies in North America through the War for Independence.
+Hs 513 Revolutionary Europe 5 credits Studies in continental revolutions at the end of the 18th and during the first half of the 19th centuries.

+Hs 531 United States - Colonial 5 credits

+The British colonies in North America through the

+War for Independence.

 Hs 532 United States - National 5 credits The new nation to the end of the Civil War.

-United States - Reconstruction, Hs 533 Populism and Progressivism 5 credits The expanding nation to World War I. Hs 534 United States -20th Century Domestic 5 credits The contemporary nation from Wilson through lohnson.
+Hs 533 United States - Reconstruction,

+Populism and Progressivism 5 credits

+The expanding nation to World War I.

+Hs 534 United States -

+20th Century Domestic 5 credits

+The contemporary nation from Wison through Johnson.

 Hs 535 United States - World Relations 5 credits Topics in the nation's diplomatic history.

-United States - Frontier America Hs 536 5 credits Studies in the nation's diplomatic history.
+Hs 536 United States - Frontier America 5 credits Studies in the nation's diplomatic history.

 Hs 551 Latin America - Colonial 5 credits Spanish and Portuguese colonies to the Revolution.

 Hs 552 Latin America - National 5 credits The 19th and 20th centuries.

 Hs 553 Mexico 5 credits Topics in Mexican history from the Spanish explorations to the present.

-Hs 554 5 credits Topics in Brazilian history from the Portuguese explorers to the present.
-Hs 598 Special Topics 1-5 credits Hs 599 Thesis 5 credits
+Hs 554 Brazil 5 credits Topics in Brazilian history from the Portuguese explorers to the present.

-49 history
+Hs 598 Special Topics 1-5 credits

+Hs 599 Thesis 5 credits